leoTiez/nfree/README.md

 ## Requirements
-The program requires Python3 and pip to be installed
+The program requires Python3, pip, and curl to be installed.

 ## Installation
 Install the dependencies through